SixArm/venn/README.md

 ### Custom output for true or false

-The `disjoint` operation output is either true or false:
+The `joint` operation and the `disjoint` operation use output that is either true or false.

+Example:

+    $ venn joint a b
+    true

     $ venn disjoint a b
-    true
+    false

 You can customize the output text by using environment variables:

-    $ TRUE=yes FALSE=no venn disjoint a b
+    $ TRUE=yes FALSE=no venn joint a b
     yes

 We like to customize the output text by using environment variables and the Unicode symbols `⊤` (U+22A4 down tack) and `⊥` (U+22A5 up tack) like this:

-    $ TRUE=⊤ FALSE=⊥ venn disjoint a b
+    $ TRUE=⊤ FALSE=⊥ venn joint a b
     ⊤